Portugal’s Vicentine Coast & Algarve

 Overview

 You will visit Cape Sardão, the Cape of São Vicente, and Ponta de Sagres.
-Two options are provided, one, a 10-day tour, in which you begin in Lisbon, and the other, an 8-day tour, in which you overnight in Lisbon and are then transferred to Sines.
+Two options are provided: a 10-day tour, in which you begin in Lisbon, and an 8-day tour, in which you overnight in Lisbon and are then transferred to Sines.

 Highlights

-Don’t forget that Tripsite provides many amazing bicycle tours in Portugal along with 100s of other bike tours in Europe.
+Don’t forget that Tripsite provides many amazing bicycle tours in Portugal & tours & trips throughout Europe.

 Itinerary